 Notably, ALPN-101 is not a bispecific antibody construct.
 A traditional bispecific would be constructed of one domain binding ICOS and one domain binding CD28.
 Instead, ALPN-101 makes use of a novel single domain engineered by our scientists using our proprietary scientific platform.

-We have demonstrated ALPN-101’s superiority to FDA-approved therapies using in vivo models of GvHD and rheumatoid arthritis.
-Details of these data can be found in our scientific publications.
+We have demonstrated ALPN-101’s superiority to FDA-approved therapies in several in vivo models of disease including GVHD and lupus.
+Details can be found in our scientific publications.

 Selected ALPN-101 Publications

 Wikenheiser & Stumhofer, Frontiers in Immunology, v7 n304.
 August 2016.